-Note that a Fortran source file can contain many routines, and not necessarily all routines are needed to be used from Python.
-So, you can either specify which routines should be wrapped (in only: ...: part) or which routines F2PY should ignored (in skip: ...: part).
+Note: A Fortran source file can contain many routines, and it is often not necessary to allow all routines be usable from Python.
+In such cases, either specify which routines should be wrapped (in the only: ... : part) or which routines F2PY should ignored (in the skip: ... : part).

-If <filename.pyf> is specified as stdout then signatures are send to standard output instead of a file.
+If <filename.pyf> is specified as stdout then signatures are written to standard output instead of a file.

-Among other options (see below), the following options can be used in this mode:
+Among other options (see below), the following can be used in this mode: